vmallet/ida-plugins/README.md

 * [IDARay](https://github.com/SouhailHammou/IDARay-Plugin): IDARay is an IDA Pro plugin that matches the database against multiple YARA files.
 Maybe your rules are scattered over multiple YARA files or you simply want to match against as much rules as possible, IDARay is here to help.

-* [IDA Ref](https://github.com/nologic/idaref): IDA Pro Full Instruction Reference Plugin - It's like auto-comments but useful.
+* [IdaRef](https://github.com/nologic/idaref): IDA Pro Full Instruction Reference Plugin - It's like auto-comments but useful.

 * [IDA Rest](https://github.com/dshikashio/idarest): A simple REST-like API for basic interoperability with IDA Pro.